How does the agency work?

 Young Performers do not have to be on Spotlight prior to joining the agency, we can do this together.

-Adults should already be on Spotlight to be considered.
+Adults over 25 should already be on Spotlight to be considered.

 Do you accept everyone on your books?